mvllow/lilvim/readme.md

 ### Minimal and modular by design

-This project includes several self-contained modules which handle their own options, keymaps, and plugins.
-Any shared utilites can be found in `lil-helpers`.
+This project includes several self-contained modules which handle their own options, keymaps, and plugins, contrary to another popular approach of isolating those three categories.

 ### Prioritise built-in Neovim functionality